Tower Hill Memorials, London

 Inside the Memorial

 Every name is engraved upon the 12 bronze plaques, which you are free to respectfully stroll through and reflect.
+Queen Mary unveiled the First World War memorial on 12th December 1928.
+A total of 3,305 merchant ships were lost, along with 17,000 lives.

 Honor

 Just beyond the World War I commemoration are two striking statues, one of an officer and the other of a seaman.
-These two wonderful figures guide you down into the sunken garden of the World War II memorial.
+These two beautiful figures guide you down into the sunken garden of the World War II memorial.

 A black & white image of one of the stone Naval Officers at the Tower Hill Memorial in Trinity Memorial Gardens on Tower Hill